New Bristol Myers immunotherapy combo better than Opdivo alone in melanoma study

-Healthcare & PharmaceuticalsNew Bristol Myers immunotherapy combo better than Opdivo alone in melanoma study

-An experimental Bristol Myers Squibb (BMY.N) drug from a new class of immunotherapy used in combination with its big-selling cancer medicine Opdivo significantly extended the time it took for advanced melanoma to worsen compared with Opdivo alone, according to early data from a study released on Wednesday.
+NEW YORK (Reuters) - An experimental Bristol Myers Squibb drug from a new class of immunotherapy used in combination with its big-selling cancer medicine Opdivo significantly extended the time it took for advanced melanoma to worsen compared with Opdivo alone, according to early data from a study released on Wednesday.

 Patients with previously untreated melanoma that had spread or could not be removed by surgery who received relatlimab plus Opdivo on average went 10.1 months before the deadly skin cancer began to progress, a measure known as median progression-free survival (PFS).
 That compared with PFS of 4.6 months for those who received Opdivo alone in the study of more than 700 patients.